luizsl/workflow/notes.md

 ## 2021-06-22

 ### Final version of script to signal-to-noise
-I Finished a final version of the script to plot the SNR map.
+I finished a final version of the script to plot the SNR map.
 Also I'm implementing a package structure to the scripts this is going to be useful in the future.

 ### Git and Dropbox
 Finally I'm going to add the current work to git and dropbox.
 The data is restricted and cannot be added to git also it's too big for dropbox.
 Then it can be shared with Lucimara only by some other means.